MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

 ---
-title: Best practices for for developing an app for offline use
+title: Best practices for developing an app for offline use
 description: Learn about the best practices for developing an app for offline use.
 author: trdehove
 ms.component: pa-user